The Newlander-Nirenberg theorem for complex $b$-manifolds: Introduction

-To complete the analogy, one would like there to be a Newlander-Nirenberg type result to the effect that all complex $b$-structures are locally isomorphic to a standard model depending only dimension.
+To complete the analogy, one would like there to be a Newlander-Nirenberg type result to the effect that all complex $b$-structures are locally isomorphic to a standard model depending only on dimension.
 Such a result would empower one to give a second (equivalent) definition of a complex $b$-manifold in terms of an appropriately defined $b$-holomorphic atlas.
-A logical candidate model for a complex $b$-manifolds is $M=\R^{2n+2}=\C^{n+1}$, $n \geq 0$ equipped with coordinates $(x_0,y_0, \ldots,x_n,y_n)=(z_0,\ldots,z_n)$ with ${\bT^{0,1}}M$ spanned by Accordingly, ${\bT^{1,0}}M$ is spanned by
+We equip $\R^{2n+2}=\C^{n+1}$, $n \geq 0$ with coordinates $(x_0,y_0, \ldots,x_n,y_n)=(z_0,\ldots,z_n)$.
+A logical candidate model for a complex $b$-manifold is the $x_0 \geq 0$ half space $M=\R^{2n+2}_+$ with ${\bT^{0,1}}M$ spanned by: